nestordemeure/breviarium/data/english.md

 Pretend to be distracted by another war and suggest that he should replace you in your position.
 Do not give him an account of the war, the places, or the enemy.
 As a result, he will encounter difficulties.
 Do not rush to his aid until he acknowledges both his own shortcomings and your greater expertise and authority.

 If you need to manipulate some young people and make them more compliant, encourage them to engage in activities like singing, painting, and sculpting, which will divert their attention and make them more pliable.
 Assign them tutors who are desperate servants, lacking in honesty, entirely corrupt, and prone to indulging the desires of youths rather than guiding them properly.
 Likewise, assign unscrupulous servants to those you wish to manipulate, enabling the servants to take advantage of their employer's weakened and exposed state.

-Send sluggish senators to a sluggish Senator.
+Similarly, send lazy and ineffective subordinates to a lazy and ineffective superior.

 Arrange for an unknown person to send fabricated letters that appear to be written by the targeted individual's friend.
 Ensure that these letters are lost, as if through the bearer's carelessness, so that they may be read by many.
 This will undermine the targeted individual's affairs and reputation.